anichkay-yyy/anichkay-yyy/README.md

-# Hi, I'm anichkay (Alexandr)
+# Hi, I'm anichkay (Alexander)
 ##### I'm a Full Stack Web Developer.
 Currently I am learning at FAMCS BSU.
-##### Stack: Node.js, Express, Fastify, Nest.js, Vue3, Vite, Vuex, JavaScript, TypeScript, Python, Fastapi, Open Ai, Bash, Linux, Docker...
+##### Stack: Node.js, Express, Fastify, Nest.js, Vue3, Vite, Vuex, JavaScript, TypeScript, Python, FastAPI, OpenAI, Bash, Linux, Docker...

-I freelanced from 2019 to 2021 (Node.js backend developer).
+I worked as a freelancer Node.js backend developer from 2019 to 2021.

-I attened an AI summer camp (HappyAI) in 2024 (Work with Python and Open AI).
+I attended an AI summer camp (HappyAI) in 2024, where I gained experience working with Python and OpenAI.

-As of typing this, I am working in a startup Lectoria from 2021 (Vue3 frontend developer).
+Currently, I am a Vue3 (Option Api) frontend developer at the startup Lectoria, where I've been working since 2021.

-From September 2024 to till now I work in WiseWeb (Frontend developer Native javascript and Vue3).
+Since September 2024, I have also been working as a frontend developer at WiseWeb, specializing in native JavaScript and Vue 3 (Composition Api).

 Contact me via Telegram [@alex46908](https://t.me/alex46908)